-(Page 1 of 3) 2020 Mazda CX-30

-Name of the DBS option, option package, etc.

-Smart Brake Support (SBS)

-Type and location of sensor(s) the system uses:

-Radar locate behind the front grill and mono camera located behind the windshield near the rearview mirror.

-System setting used for test (if applicable): Smart Brake Support: ON

-Alert Timing: Early

-Brake application mode used for test: Constant pedal displacement

-What is the minimum vehicle speed at which the DBS system becomes active?

-2 mph (4 km/h) (Per manufacturer supplied information)

-What is the maximum vehicle speed at which the DBS system functions?

-None (Per manufacturer supplied information)

-Does the vehicle system require an initialization sequence/procedure?
-X Yes No If yes, please provide a full description.
-Drive more than 4 km (2.5 mile) of straight road with both sides lane remove than 25 mph and less than 30 mph.
-Doesn't have to be continued start and turn around.
+Name of the DBS option, option package, etc.: Smart Brake Support (SBS) Type and location of sensor(s) the system uses: Radar and mono camera.
+The Forward Sensing Camera (FSC) is installed at the top of the windshie the rearview mirror. ld near The radar sensor (front) is mounted behind the radiator grille.
+System setting used for test (if applicable): Far Brake application mode used for test: Constant pedal displacement What is the minimum vehicle speed at which the DBS system becomes active?
+16 km/h (10 mph) (Per manufacturer supplied information) What is the maximum vehicle speed at which the DBS system functions?
+None stated.
+(Per manufacturer supplied information) Does the vehicle system require an initialization sequence/procedure?
+Yes No If yes, please provide a full description.
+Drive more than 4 km (2.5 mile) of straight road with lane markings on both at a speed between 25 and 30 mph.
+Does not have to be continuous, can and turn around.
 Will the system deactivate due to repeated AEB activations, impacts or near-misses?
-Yes No
+Yes - No

-If yes, please provide a full description.

-Deactivation can be avoided by cycling the ignition after each AEB activation.